UCSB-CS56-Projects/cs56-misc-recipe-manager/README.md

 #CS56 Recipe Manager

 A GUI application to manage a list of recipes.
 Recipe Manager allows you to easily create, edit, and save recipes for future use.
+The user can then read through recipes in a convenient window, and never worry about misplacing recipes in the future.

+* Everything below this line was written by a previous student

 # MODERATOR NOTE
 The problem that I see with this project is that the package structure is in the old Mantis format